EMAp/sibgrapi-2014/call-for-wvis.md

 ### Submission Guidelines

 All papers must be written in English and formatted according to the IEEE standard (the same of the main conference).
+The papers should be submitted through the [SBC system](https://submissoes.sbc.org.br/home.cgi?c=2144).
 We welcome short papers of 2-4 pages, including bibliography and illustrations.
 Since the goal of this edition of the workshop is to promote the area of visual analytics, information visualization and scientific